WGVX: 105 The Vibe

-On August 14, 2015, at 3 p.m., the 105 frequencies flipped to classic hip hop as 105 The Vibe, which competed with K273BH/KTCZ-FM HD3 in the format.
+On August 14, 2015, at 3 p.m., the 105 frequencies flipped to classic hip hop as “105 The Vibe”, which competed with K273BH/KTCZ-FM HD3 in the format.
 At the time of the launch, the Twin Cities market did not have a single commercial Urban, Urban AC or Rhythmic CHR formatted station.
 The only station that came close to the Urban/Rhythmic format was non-commercial KMOJ.
 In January 2016, KNOF flipped to KZGO with a current-based Rhythmic CHR format.

 On June 22, 2016, WGVZ changed its call letters, no longer matching its simulcast partners.
 It is now WWWM-FM, part of a warehousing move where a co-owned station in Toledo, Ohio, changed its call letters to WQQO from WWWM-FM.

 In June 2018, Cumulus Media applied to move the WLUP call letters to the WRXP signal in Minneapolis.
 The previous WLUP in New York state became WXMS upon acceptance of the application by the FCC.
 The change took effect on June 12, 2018.
 Cumulus had acquired the WLUP call sign earlier that year as part of its purchase of Chicago radio station WKQX from Merlin Media (whose CEO, Randy Michaels, owns the New York state station through Radioactive, LLC); the WLUP-FM call letters were formerly used on another Chicago station, WCKL, prior to its 2018 sale from Merlin Media to the Educational Media Foundation.

 The ratings, however, still remained low for the trimulcast, with just an 0.8 in their last books under the format, the October 2018 Nielsen Audio ratings.

 Love 105 returns

 On November 8, 2018, at Midnight, the 105 frequencies flipped to Christmas music, reviving the "Love 105" branding.
 The relaunch was mainly because of the overall success the trimulcast had experienced during its first run under the "Love 105" branding and Oldies/AC format.
 On December 28, at Midnight, the stations officially returned to the Soft AC/Oldies format they first pioneered in 2007 by playing "Yesterday Once More" by The Carpenters and "Love Will Keep Us Together" by Captain & Tennille.

-With the flip, the three stations became the Twin Cities affiliate of the syndicated Bob & Sheri Show in the mornings and John Tesh's Intelligence For Your Life during the evenings.
-On-air personalities on the three stations include the syndicated Bob & Sheri morning show, midday host Amy Pontes, who goes by Amy Karlson from sister station WWLI in Providence, RI. and John Tesh with "Intelligence for Your Life" evenings 7-midnight.
+By March 2023, the station's format shifted to a soft-leaning adult contemporary, with more upbeat titles being added to the playlist.

+In May 2023, the nationally syndicated Delilah began airing in weekday evenings.
+John Tesh's "Intelligence For Your Life" show, which was previously heard in evenings, was moved to the afternoons.

+In December 2023, the syndicated Bob & Sheri morning show was dropped in favor of a local morning show hosted by Chris O'Connor.

+In July of 2025, WLUP became the last of the three "Love" signals to add Radio Broadcast Data System (RBDS).

 HD Radio

 In July 2019, a transmitter upgrade gave WLUP the ability to broadcast in HD Radio.
 WGVX and WWWM-FM do not transmit HD Radio signals.
+WLUP turned off its HD1 signal in early 2022.